Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-You’ll increase your chances of approval with the following:
+You can increase your chances of approval with the following:

-- A FICO score of 660, or 700 if you have less than 20% home equity
+- A FICO score of 680, or 700 if you have less than 20% home equity

-- A loan-to-value ratio of 80%, or at least 20% equity in your home
+- A loan-to-value (LTV) ratio of 80%, or at least 20% equity in your home

-- A debt-to-income ratio of 43%, though some lenders will accept 45%
+- A maximum debt-to-income (DTI) ratio of 36%

 - No more than four mortgaged properties